emqx/emqx-docs/en_US/data-integration/data-bridge-mongodb.md

 MongoDB, a leading NoSQL database, is renowned for its flexibility in schema design, scalability, and capacity to store large volumes of structured and semi-structured data.
 By integrating EMQX with MongoDB, users can efficiently ingest MQTT messages and client events directly into MongoDB.
 This facilitates long-term series data storage and advanced querying capabilities within MongoDB.
 The integration ensures a single-directional flow, where MQTT messages from EMQX are written into the MongoDB database.
 This powerful combination is a solid foundation for businesses looking to manage their IoT data effectively.

+This page provides a comprehensive introduction to the data integration between EMQX and MongoDB with practical instructions on creating a rule and data bridge.

 ## How It Works

 MongoDB data integration is an out-of-the-box feature in EMQX designed to bridge the gap between MQTT-based IoT data and MongoDB's powerful data storage capabilities.
 With a built-in [rule engine](https://docs.emqx.com/en/enterprise/v5.1/data-integration/rules.html) component, the integration simplifies the process of ingesting data from EMQX to MongoDB for storage and management, eliminating the need for complex coding.